shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/Raghav Goel/info.md

 GitSubmodules basically allows you to keep one repository as the sub-repository of another repository.It is very useful if one wants to incorporate a specific feature,code or commit from another repository,hence you won't have to use external packagement systems in which it is a hassle to manage installations.
 Ques - 3 Does the merge conflicts come when you applied your stashes?
 Why/Why not?
 Merge conflicts will arise because i have written the question 3 and the answer to question 1 in the same line.
+Fetch before a pull or a merge is used to review changes being made to the local clone before they are incorporated.
+When one directly pulls, an attempt is made to automatically merge those changes and hence once can't review those changes.
+But if one uses fetch, he gets a chance to check those changes before merging them into the local clone.